Police: Trail bought saws, bleach, trash bags before killing

 WILBER, Neb.
-(AP) - Investigators have testified that a man on trial for the murder and dismemberment of a Lincoln woman bought saws, a utility knife, bleach and trash bags before and just after the victim went missing.
+(AP) - Investigators say they had hard time believing the man on trial for the murder and dismemberment of a Lincoln woman.

+The Omaha World-Herald reports that FBI investigators testified Monday about holes they found in 52-year-old Aubrey Trail’s statements about the death of 24-year-old Sydney Loofe.

+FBI agent Mike Maseth said investigators never found evidence to support Trail’s statement that Loofe had agreed on video to participate in a sexual fantasy that he says led to her death.

 Police say Loofe had gone on a Tinder date Nov.
 14 with 25-year-old Bailey Boswell, who was Trail’s girlfriend.
 Both Trail and Boswell are charged with first-degree murder and face a possible death penalty.